mlflow/mlflow/docs/source/tracking.rst

 experiments that do not specify one.
 Once you create an experiment, ``--default-artifact-root`` is no longer relevant to that experiment.

-Starting a server with the ``--serve-artifacts`` option defined enables proxied access for artifacts.
+Starting a server with the ``--serve-artifacts`` flag enables proxied access for artifacts.
 The uri ``mlflow-artifacts:/`` replaces an otherwise explicit object store destination (e.g., "s3:/my_bucket/mlartifacts") for interfacing with artifacts.
 The client can access artifacts via HTTP requests to the MLflow Tracking Server.
 This simplifies access requirements for users of the MLflow client, eliminating the need to